Module Catalogue 2023/24

 By the end of the module participants will have:

-- Increased their proficiency at interpreting historic maps and further developed their ability to critically analyse primary sources, as well as improved their competence in engaging with historiography.
+- Increased their proficiency at interpreting objects and further developed their ability to critically analyse primary sources, as well as improved their competence in engaging with historiography.

-- Raised their capacity for independent thinking and ability to construct a compelling narrative and argument by undertaking their own creative project that reflects on the historical roots of a present-day environmental issue and/or a key theme in environmental history.
+- Raised their capacity for independent thinking and ability to construct a compelling narrative and argument relating to the historical roots of a present-day environmental issue and/or a key theme in environmental history.

 - Developed their teamwork and written/oral communication skills through participation in seminars and workshops.